To the friends and families of the St Edmund’s community,

 and for the love that has kept us going.

 We give thanks for the community that we are and we ask you Lord:

-Bless our students as they commence their break: may your Spirit keep them safe;
+Bless our students and staff as they commence their break: may your Spirit keep them safe.

-Bless our families as we take our holidays, may our time together leave us with memories to cherish.
+Bless our families as they take their holidays, may their time together leave them with memories to cherish.

-Pour out your love on us that we may return renewed and refreshed next year to continue our journey together .
+Pour out your love on all of us that we may return renewed and refreshed next year to continue our journey together.

 We make this prayer through Christ our Lord.